vdjserver/vdjserver-doc/docs/index.rst

 for use by immunologists, clinicians, and bioinformatics researchers.

-VDJServer is a large repository in the AIRR Data Commons, and as of Feb.
-18, 2021 (CDP Release), contains XX studies, XXXX repertoires and XXX rearrangements (annotated sequences).
+VDJServer is a large repository in the AIRR Data Commons, and as of December, 2021 (CDP Release), contains 39 studies, 3408 repertoires and ~2.5B rearrangements (annotated sequences).
 VDJServer provides the functionality to publicly share your study and sequence data, as well as privately share data between users.